-about employment effects of high minimum wages, but whether and to what extent they should be more concerned depends on what they believe about the mechanisms behind our results.
+should be more concerned depends on what they believe about the mechanisms behind our results.

 Our work also contributes to the theoretical literature on the effects of minimum wages.
 Much of the literature attempts to rationalize early DD studies finding small or even positive employment effects using models with monopsony power or other labor market imperfections (Rebitzer and Taylor, 1995; Manning, 2003; Flinn, 2006).
-Our finding of large, negative employment effects around age-based minimum wages aligns better with binding minimum wages in a competitive labor market model.
+Our findings of large, negative employment effects around age-based minimum wages align better with binding minimum wages in a competitive labor market model.
 The minimum wage literature often assumes that workers/jobs are homogenous with a downward sloping labor demand due to a decreasing marginal product of labor.
 This is in contrast to the optimal income tax literature normally assuming heterogeneous productivities (Mirrlees, 1971).
 Our explanations of the empirical findings are based on theory with heterogeneous productivities, similar to other recent minimum wage research (Clemens and Wither, 2016; Clemens and Strain, 2017).
-The fact that some individuals lose their job when they turn 18, while others keep their job strongly suggests that heterogeneous productivity is an important aspect of the low-skilled labor market.
+The fact that some individuals lose their job when they turn 18, while others keep their job, strongly suggests that heterogeneous productivity is an important aspect of the low-skilled labor market.